Lindberg Model Kits

 Heinkel He-111

-1986 issue from the original molds.
-This model features movable ailerons, elevators & rudder, good cockpit and forward crew station detail, retractable landing gear, scale engines with removable cowlings, engine ground display stand, crew & mechanic figures and more.
+Large hard box issue of this classic kit from 1967.
+Features movable ailerons, elevators & rudder, good cockpit and forward crew station, retractable landing gear, scale engines with removable cowlings, engine ground display stand, crew & mechanic figures and more.
 Molded in green and clear plastic.
-Never started.
-The parts are still in the internal factory sealed bags and includes decals and instructions.
+Never started and inventoried complete with all parts and includes decals and instructions.

 Lindberg Messerschmitt Me-262, 1/48, 538-98